This is the multi-page printable view of this section. Click here to print.

 To delete an image tag, follow these steps.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

-4. Click the resource (Image) to view detailed information on the Image List page.
-You will be taken to the Image Details page.
+2. On the Service Home page, click the Image menu.
+You will be taken to the Image List page.

-1. In the Tags list, select the checkbox located to the left of the tag you want to delete, then click Delete.
+5. From the Tags list, select the checkbox located to the left of the tag you want to delete, then click Delete.

-2. Delete Tags When the popup window opens, click Confirm.
+6. Delete Tags When the popup window opens, click Confirm.

 Testing image tag deletion policy